 The same goes for smart energy management systems, which continuously analyze historical thermodynamics, regional weather patterns, and peak demand loads to optimize energy consumption in real-time, all year long.

-A lot of hotels are building some kind of co-working option beyond a cafe into their hotels.
+A lot of hotels are building some kind of co-working option beyond a cafe into their hotels to optimize business processes.

 The NEST by Wyndham is a great example of this.
 It encourages engagement with the brand, adds an extra source of revenue for example by cross selling the Spa to the Co-working space subscribers.